TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 If you have optionally connected your account to an external, third-party application, such as Facebook, or an app developed using the Etsy API, you can remove permission for the app by changing your account settings.

-If you no longer wish to use Etsyâs services or receive service-related messages, then you may close your account.
+If you no longer wish to use Etsy’s services or receive service-related messages, then you may close your account.
 Learn how to close your account.

-Â

 **Findability**

 You may connect directly with your email service provider or a social network account to import your contacts to Etsy. we do not retain the login information for your email service or social network site.
 You may be able to search for people you know by email address or phone number on the site or by connecting to your mobile phone's contact list via a mobile application.
 Finding your friends on Etsy helps you connect with them in community features.
-You can follow another memberâs public site activity (for example: public Favorites, or public Treasury lists).
-When you begin following another memberâs activity, they will automatically receive an email notification (unless a member has opted-out of receiving this type of email).
+You can follow another member’s public site activity (for example: public Favorites, or public Treasury lists).
+When you begin following another member’s activity, they will automatically receive an email notification (unless a member has opted-out of receiving this type of email).

 If you do not want your contacts to be able to find you on Etsy through your email address, phone number, or social networking connections, then you may opt-out through your account settings.
 If you do not wish to be located on Etsy via your full name, you may remove your name from your public account information.
 It is not possible to opt-out of being found via your username.

-Â

 **Messages from Etsy**

 On occasion, Etsy will contact you.
 Primarily, messages are delivered by email, and every account is required to keep a valid email address on file to receive messages.
 In some situations, Etsy may contact you by telephone, SMS message or physical mail in order to provide you with information about products and features you my find of interest or to provide you with customer support.
 You may update your contact preferences in your account settings.

 Some messages from Etsy are service-related and required for members.
-Examples of service-related messages include, but are not limited to: a welcome/confirmation email when you register your account, notification of an order, or correspondence with Etsyâs support team.
+Examples of service-related messages include, but are not limited to: a welcome/confirmation email when you register your account, notification of an order, or correspondence with Etsy’s support team.
 These messages are not promotional in nature.
 You may not opt-out of receiving service-related messages from Etsy, unless you close your account.

 As a member, Etsy may also send you messages related to certain features on the site or your activity.
 Etsy may also send you news or updates about changes to our site or services.
 By default, members will receive these messages via email, but you may choose to opt-out of getting certain emails under your account settings.